rostools/r-cubed-intro/paper.md

 introduce and improve skills in R, reproducibility, and open science for researchers in the biomedical field, with a focus on diabetes research.

-The `r-cubed` learning module is structured as a three-day workshop, with five sub-modules.
+The `r-cubed` (**R**eproducible **R**esearch in **R** or R3) learning module is structured as a three-day workshop, with five sub-modules.
 We have specifically designed the module as an open educational resource that 1) instructors can make use of directly or modify for their own lessons and 2) learners can use independently or as a reference after participating in the workshop.
 All content is available for re-use under CC-BY License.

 # Statement of Need